 What is an ATS format resume example for Word?

-Answer: An ATS-friendly Word resume uses the "Styles" feature for headings (Heading 1, Heading 2), has 1-inch margins, uses bullet points (not special symbols), and avoids text boxes or WordArt.
-Our AI Resume Builder generates a perfect example every time.
+Answer: An ATS-friendly Word resume uses standard heading styles, has 1-inch margins, uses simple bullet points, and avoids text boxes or WordArt.

 Final Checklist: Is Your Resume ATS-Ready?